 Common areas, and especially student lockers and storage areas, should be emptied and wiped clean from top to bottom using the appropriate disinfecting wipes or spray.
 Because some cleaning solutions may be harmful if inhaled, lockers and other closeable areas should be properly aired out and dry before closing.

 School Cleaning: Deep Clean & Disinfect All Other Areas

 Leave no stone unturned.
 In other words, make sure to empty out all cabinets, drawers, storage compartments, shelves, refrigerators, and other overlooked components of the school.
 This will give your staff the opportunity to declutter garbage and unnecessary materials, and put everything back in an organized manner after the cleaning is finished.

 As far as cleaning, start from the ceiling and work your way down.
 Before disinfecting everything, all surfaces should be dusted and cleared of debris, and vacuumed well.
 This includes windows, walls, blinds, table and cabinet tops, and everything in between.
 Once everything is emptied and cleaned, disinfecting should follow.

-Save The Floors For Last
+School Cleaning: Save The Floors For Last

 Since janitorial staff will be maneuvering themselves and all of their cleaning supplies throughout the school, it’s better to save the floors for last.
 Depending on your school’s layout, it may be wise to schedule for different branches of school floors to be cleaned at different times.